simonpacis/kohico/README.md

 - **title**: The title of the PDF document.

 ## How it Works
 The script acceses the highlights metadata from KOReader, and converts it to JSON.
-It then iterates through every highlight, goes into the PDF and finds the highlight there, so that it can extract the surrounding textual content.
+It then iterates through every highlight, goes into the PDF or EPUB and finds the highlight there, so that it can extract the surrounding textual content.

 It then outputs these processed highlights and annotations into your desired format.